ergon/figma-table-builder/README.md

 ## Usage

-1. Create a component that contains a text label (as a direct child)
+1. Create a component that contains a text label
 2. Select an **instance** of that component
 3. In the plugins menu, open **Table Builder**
 4. Copy tabular data from the spreadsheet and **paste** it into the text area of the plugin's UI